Re-Drafting the 2019 NFL Draft

 24. Oakland Raiders (from Chicago): Jamel Dean, CB, Auburn

 Original Selection: Josh Jacobs, RB, Alabama

-With Josh Jacobs already in the fold, the Raiders turn their attention in the redraft toward filling a need in the secondary.
-Here, they grab former Auburn cornerback Jamel Dean, who was originally drafted by the Buccaneers in Round 3.
+With Jacobs already secured, the Raiders turn to their 25th-ranked pass defense with the 24th overall pick.
+Here, they take former Auburn cornerback Jamel Dean, who was originally selected by Tampa Bay in the third round.